selimanac/defold-tiny-http/README.md

 All server responses for GET requests are static echo.
 POST responses are limited but customizable by using [`dhttp.server_post_content`](#dhttpserver_post_contentjson).

 Server works on iOS, Android, MacOS, Win 10 and Linux(Debian 10.x).
 HTML5 build is not supported.
+Since I don't need it, SSL not supported.
+But it is [possible](https://github.com/yhirose/cpp-httplib#openssl-support) to add this feature, feel free to PR if you want to.

 ## Installation
 You can use Tiny Http in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: